turingschool/mod-0-curriculum/session2/index.md

 subheading: Git
 ---

-### Goals
+## Learning Goals

+- Use the Driver-Navigator technique to collaborate
 - Explain the purpose of git
 - Initialize, add, and commit changes in a local repository
-- Use the Driver-Navigator technique to collaborate

-### Agenda
+## Agenda

 - Housekeeping, Feedback and Goals
-- Calendar Workshop
+- Calendars and Time Management
 - Git Basics
-- Closing Announcements
+- Closing and Announcements

 ## Housekeeping, Feedback, and Goals